by Texas Homesteader~

 A Birthday Plan Gone Awry

-But I was worried about her traveling on icy roads for such a long distance and begged her to reschedule.
-In this case it worked out since we changed our plans to her next day off from work.
+I was worried about her traveling on icy roads for such a long distance and begged her to reschedule.
+In this case it worked out in our favor since we rescheduled to her next day off from work.
 That will be in a time frame OUT of our restrictive challenge!

 Getting To The Bottom Of The Freezer